 There is an informal assessment.
 I will ask you to begin by telling me what the issues are that have brought you to counselling.
-I know it can be a very daunting time to meet a counsellor for the first time but I will try to make you as comfortable as possible.
+I know it can be a very daunting time meeting a counsellor for the first time but I will try to make you as comfortable as possible.
 We are just two people that have come together in a therapeutic setting, an opportunity for you to tell me your story.
 I may ask you some questions but these will be minimal.
 If you feel that you would like to continue with the sessions then we can meet at a mutually agreed day and time.

 I currently work within my own private clinical practice and offer short term and long term therapy.
 I attend supervision which allows me to reflect on my practice in order to maximise my clients’ experience of therapy and assist them towards therapeutic change.

 I am a registered member of the BACP (British Association of Counsellors and Psychotherapists) and I adhere to the BACP's Ethical Framework for Good Practice in Counselling and Psychotherapy.